MakerManagement/mms-website/README.md

-# mms-website
+# MakerManagement System website
-Website for the system
+Website for the system.
+Written in HTML, CSS, PHP and uses JSON.